AbigailSchidler/leetcode-prep/june-2025/june-16/notes.md

 since the process of adding one was successful.
 Otherwise, I changed the value of the digit from 9 to 0, and iterated to the next element, which could potentially add that carried over 1 to its element or carry it again.

+## Problem 3: Add Binary (Easy) - Revisited

+I tried a similar approach to the new plus one solution, but also learned to use a carry variable, since this is more difficult than just adding 1 to a number.
+By reversing the iteration direction for `a` and `b`, it saved more space overall.
+It was easier to add the numbers together by adding the current binary digit value to `carry`, and processing the result of `carry` after.

+I saved each of the binary digits in a list that can be joined into a string later.
+These values were input in reverse order because I looped from the end of the strings to the beginning.
+For each digit, I added the value based on the value of `carry % 2`, since it holds any values added from `a` and `b`.
+Then, I used integer division by 2 on `carry` to show that the value caused from the addition was either added to the current digit or carried over to the next digit.

+At the end, since `res` was reversed, I used a join on an empty string with the reversed `res`.